realpython/python-guide/docs/writing/structure.rst

 with ``(1, 2)``.
 This tuple is a pair that cannot be changed in-place, and can be used as a key for a dictionary.

-One particularity of Python that can surprise in the beginning is that string are immutable.
+One peculiarity of Python that can surprise beginners is that strings are immutable.
 This means that when constructing a string from its parts, it is much more efficient to accumulate the parts in a list, which is mutable, and then glue ('join') the parts together when the full string is needed.